Terroir - de Baguer

 Great wines are the result of carefully selected vineyards, a passion for tradition and a clear vision.
 When talking about de Baguer and A plus wines, only the best grapes are good enough.
 This is achieved by cherry-picking the most suitably located and ideally aged vineyards (between 15 and 30 years).

 The grapes grown in Brda’s best sites, through the efforts of our member families, are then processed in the wine cellar using both tried and tested traditions as well as innovative methods.
-Excellent wines are the result of the mix of knowledge, talent and intuition, found in Klet Brda’s team of oenologists and cellarmen, under the tutelage of our chief oenologist, who is responsible for the consistently superior quality of de Baguer and A plus wines.
+Excellent wines are the result of the mix of knowledge, talent and intuition, found in Klet Brda’s team of oenologists and cellarmen, under the tutelage of our chief oenologist, who is responsible for the consistently superior quality of de Baguer, A plus and Single Vineyard wines.

 GRAPES FROM SELECTED SITES